Arnhem Highway

-Arnhem Highway is a 227 kilometre highway in the Northern Territory, Australia.
-It links the mining town of Jabiru, in Kakadu National Park, to Stuart Highway at a point 35 kilometres south of Darwin.
+The Arnhem Highway is a 227 km highway in the Northern Territory, Australia.
+It links the town of Jabiru and Kakadu National Park to the Stuart Highway near Humpty Doo, south of Darwin.

 Upgrades

 The Northern Australia Roads Program announced in 2016 included the following project for Arnhem Highway.

 Floodplain upgrade

 The project to upgrade the Adelaide River floodplain is to be complete in early 2022 at a total cost of $77.9 million.